qumasi/Anti-fanatic-resources/sport-fanaticism/fanatic-corpora/README.md

-﻿The dataset size is large which cannot be available for download directly from this page.
-Instead and I will send you a link for a Google Drive page where you may download them easily in zip files.
+﻿There are 3 datasets.
+One for training the model and two for testing.
+The annotated process is described in the given references below.
+In addition, the following youtube video link shows how the testing dataset is annotated.
+The link is (https://youtu.be/9CQaVTRA6D8).
 "It's also helpful, but not essential, if you can let me know which University or company you work or study at so I can get a sense of how widely used the archive is in academia and industry".

 Mohammed Alqmase - Contact details:
 Personal Emails: alqumasi@gmail.com